-Among well-known Danes are Niels Bohr, physicist and Nobel Prize laureate; Tycho Brahe, the astrologer and astronomer who foretold the great London fire; Canute the Great, king of England, Denmark and Norway; Søren Kierkegaard, existentialist philosopher; and others.
+Among well-known Danes are Niels Bohr, physicist and Nobel Prize laureate; Tycho Brahe, the astrologer and astronomer who foretold the great London fire; Canute the Great, king of England, Denmark and Norway; Søren Kierkegaard, existentialist philosopher.

 A bird may be ever so small, it always seeks a nest of its own.